HealthRex/CDSS/scripts/ClinicNet/README.md

 <pre>python data_processing/make_order_set_responses.py -i data/hdf5/train/ -o data/hdf5/train2_order_set/ -m ./queried/patient_item_id_to_order_set_ID_matches.hdf5 -d ./queried/patientitemid_itemdate.hdf5</pre>

+The output of the script above tells us there are 610 order sets.

 Afterwards, we just proceed like we did with the other task.
 We shuffle the data into batches first:
 <pre>python2 data_processing/prep_batches.py -i data/hdf5/train2_order_set/ -o data/train2_order_set_shuffling.pickle -b 4096</pre>
 When doing this for the train, dev, and test sets, we get: